 Ages: All welcome!

-Early Birds: Access Mornings provide a reduced sensory, relaxed and supportive environment prior to the Museum opening to the public for the day.
-This can make visiting the Museum easier for visitors on the autism spectrum or those who have other access requirements, together with their family and friends.
+Early Birds provides a reduced sensory, relaxed and supportive environment prior to the Museum opening to the public for the day.
+This can make visiting the Museum easier for autistic people and for those who have other access requirements, together with friends and families.

-- A supportive environment limited to around 100 visitors prior to the Museum opening at 10am
+- A supportive environment with limited visitors prior to the Museum opening to the general public.

-- A Visual Story with more details on what to expect PDF here
+- A Visual Story with more details on what to expect.

-- A kiosk for an early morning beverage or snack.
-The main café will open at 10am
+- Café open for an early morning beverage or snack.

-Early Birds is designed for visitors on the autism spectrum or those with sensory sensitivities.
+Early Birds is designed for autistic people and those with sensory sensitivities.
 Features of this event may also benefit visitors with other access requirements and their families or friends.
 This event is for all ages.

 - Early Birds events have limited capacity to reduce crowds, queues and associated noise.